 Faculty appointments in Mechanical and Aerospace Engineering

-In the midst of the unprecedented challenges that our department and university face every day, we are delighted to welcome six new faculty colleagues to our department this fall, three tenure-track and three adjunct.
+In the midst of the unprecedented challenges that our department and university face every day, we are delighted to welcome seven new faculty colleagues to our department this fall, four tenure-track and three adjunct.
 This addition to our faculty represents an extraordinary influx of new talent into our vibrant and internationally renowned program.

 Jacqueline Thomas earned a double bachelor’s degree in aerospace and mechanical engineering from the University of California, Irvine, where she was also the manager of the Human Powered Airplane team.
 She earned her master’s degree and doctorate in aerospace engineering from the Massachusetts Institute of Technology.
 During this time, she received an Amelia Earhart Fellowship and worked for the MIT International Center for Air Transportation, where she conducted research in systems level aircraft performance, flight procedure design and environmental sustainability in collaboration with the Federal Aviation Administration and industry.
 To this end, she collaborated with Boeing to demonstrate one of her procedure concepts on the Boeing ecoDemonstrator.
 In addition, she was a composite manufacturing teaching assistant for the MIT AeroAstro senior aircraft design classes and was involved in the design and build of an electric distributed propulsion UAV, a five-day long endurance UAV, and a water landing UAV.
 Her current research interests are in assessing the emissions and noise reduction possibilities for existing and future aircraft technologies, such as electric propulsion, and examining how existing and future technologies may be modified or applied to aircraft to improve airport operations.